 The JPO will have access to training materials and training opportunities offered by the ILO and partners on youth employment and other areas contributing to the workplan of the Global Initiative on Decent Jobs for Youth.
-Furthermore, the JPO will have access to analytical tools and courses to support his/her analytical skills.
+Furthermore, the JPO will have access to advocacy and communication tools and courses provided by the Department of Communications.